 While the many upgrades are reminiscent of finishes and features you might see in a SoHo loft, unlike its downstate counterparts this property has a well, a septic system and plenty of space for parking.

 For more information, contact Kellie Jo Maher, of Coldwell Banker Prime Properties, at 427-0307.

 SIZE: 1,792 square feet.

 SCHOOL DISTRICT: Central Square

-A home this beautiful would easily run you a couple hundred thousand but it’s $124,900 and that includes the land.
-Manufactured homes really do allow you to have a dream home that’s affordable.
+A beautiful home would easily run you a couple hundred thousand, but it’s $124,900, including the land.
+Manufactured homes do allow you to have an affordable dream home.
 This more than proves the point.
-It’s a beautiful home and whomever buys it is one lucky person!
+It’s a beautiful home and whoever buys it is one lucky person!